 The criminal justice system, or, a system of justice for criminals, or, a criminal system for justice (the latter I won't even touch on), however you scramble the words, one term remains inept for me... that is the term "criminal."

-After a crime was committed and years and years into their incarceration, people are still active in crime.
-The further strengthens public fear, a fear that subtly creeps into the safety of people's subconsciences.
+"Criminal" connotes activity.
+In other words, it says that far after a crime was committed and years and years into their incarceration, people are still active in crime.
+This further strengthens public fear, a fear that subtly creeps into the safety of people's subconscience.
 The usage of the term "criminal" misleads and misinforms legislators and voters.
 It definitely propagates that incarcerated men and women are incessantly committing crimes in jails and prisons, that people are STILL ACTIVELY physically hurting each other, selling drugs, and taking possessions that do not belong to them.
 Though that can be true for some, that may not be true for many.
-Speaking for myself, I can say that yes, 15 years ago, I committed a crime, but that does not mean I am a criminal today a decade and a half later.
+Speaking for myself, I can say that yes, 15 years ago, I committed a crime, but that does not mean I am a criminal today, a decade and a half later.